GrepLab/viewWithTransition/README.md

 ## How it works

+If you want to know how it works just check the code bro.

-Just check the code...
-I'm kidding.
+I'm just kidding.

 What the directive `view-with-transition` does is play with the min-height CSS property of the container of all states and change to `position:absolute` each state container during the duration of the transition.

-This way during the transition the overlaping of the states containers are allowed and this property is restored when the transition ends.
+Only during the transition the height of the container is slowly changed and the overlaping of the states containers are allowed.

-But seriously, I encourage to read the script and, if you found something to improve or fix, to register a new issue or a pull request.
+I encourage to read the script and, if you found something to improve or fix, to register a new issue or a pull request.